-The term “urologic diseases” describes a wide variety of conditions, all related to the processing and carrying of urine out of the body.
-They can affect men, women, and children of all ages.
+The term “urologic diseases” describes a wide variety of conditions, all related to the filtering and carrying of urine out of the body.
+These diseases can affect men, women, and children of all ages.

 These diseases affect very specific parts of the body.
 In females, they involve the urinary tract.
-In males, they affect the urinary tract and/or the reproductive organs.
+In males, they affect the urinary tract or the reproductive organs.

 There are many urologic disorders and diseases.
-The following are a selection of some of the diseases identified by the American Urological Association Foundation (AUAF) as common.
+The following are a selection of some of the diseases identified as common by the American Urological Association Foundation (AUAF).

 Benign Prostatic Hyperplasia (BPH)

 Benign prostatic hyperplasia (BPH) is an enlarged prostate.
 It is an increase in the size of the prostate gland.
 BPH is very common in older men.
-It is not caused by prostate cancer.
+It is not directly connected to prostate cancer.

-The symptoms of BPH are due to the pressure that a larger prostate can place on the urethra.
+The symptoms of BPH are caused by the pressure that a larger prostate can place on the urethra.
 The urethra is the narrow tube that carries urine from the bladder and out of the body.

 Men with BPH may experience a frequent urge to urinate.
 They may also have a weak stream of urine when they do go and a feeling that the bladder is not empty after urination.
-Your doctor may choose to just monitor this condition or prescribe medications like alpha-blockers for treatment.
-It may also be addressed through surgery if it is severe.
+Your doctor may choose to just monitor this condition or prescribe medications such as alpha-blockers for treatment.
+Severe cases can be treated with surgery.

-Incontinence is a loss of bladder control.
-It results in the unwanted release of urine.
-This condition can be inconvenient and embarrassing for sufferers.
-However, it is far from uncommon.
-According to the AUAF, more than 15 million people in the U.S. have incontinence (AUAF, 2011).
+Urinary incontinence is a loss of bladder control.
+It results in the unwanted leakage of urine.
+This condition can be inconvenient and embarrassing, but it is far from uncommon.
+According to the AUAF, more than 15 million people in the United States have incontinence.

-There are numerous things that can cause incontinence.
+There are a number of things that can cause incontinence.
 A few of the most common causes include: